Graph Neural Network Surrogates to leverage Mechanistic Expert Knowledge towards Reliable and Immediate Pandemic Response: Introduction

-In this paper, we combine an already validated spatially and demographically resolved expert mechanistic model with AI-based approaches to provide an on-the-fly execution of spatially resolved infectious disease models.
-In~\cite{angione_using_2022}, the authors compared advantages and disadvantages of several established machine learning approaches such as random forests, decision trees, and neural networks as surrogates for agent-based models (ABMs).
-Recently, the authors of~\cite{robertson_bayesian_2024} employed random forests to calibrate a city-scaled ABM.
-Here, however, we build upon an already validated spatially and demographically resolved metapopulation model~\cite{kuhn_assessment_2021}, whose simulations are used to train a machine learning model with spatial resolution.
+In this paper, we combine an already validated \MK{age-structured and} spatially resolved expert mechanistic model\MK{~\cite{kuhn_assessment_2021,koslow_appropriate_2022}} with AI-based approaches to provide an on-the-fly execution of spatially resolved infectious disease models.
+A schematic presentation of the approach is shown in~\cref{fig:graphical_abstract}.
+In~\cite{angione_using_2022}, \MK{Angione et al.} compared advantages and disadvantages of several established machine learning approaches such as random forests, decision trees, and neural networks as surrogates for agent-based models.
+Recently, \MK{Robertson et al.}~\cite{robertson_bayesian_2024} employed random forests to calibrate a city-scaled ABM.
+Here, however, we build upon an already validated \MK{age-structured and} spatially resolved metapopulation model~\cite{kuhn_assessment_2021}, whose simulations are used to train a machine learning model with spatial resolution.

-The model proposed by~\cite{kuhn_assessment_2021} interprets the metapopulation model as a graph, with nodes representing subpopulations and edges capturing the exchange between them.
+The model proposed by \MK{Kühn et al.}~\cite{kuhn_assessment_2021} interprets the metapopulation model as a graph, with nodes representing subpopulations and edges capturing the exchange between them.
 With the expert model executed millions of times on a supercomputing facility overnight, we obtain a diverse training set from which a neural network surrogate can learn and generalize.
 As the output of the model from~\cite{kuhn_assessment_2021} is already in the form of a graph, a graph-based machine learning model is a natural choice and we therefore propose to employ graph neural networks (GNNs).
-GNNs are powerful tools for spatially distributed data, which have been introduced in~\cite{gori_new_2005} and further popularized in~\cite{scarselli_graph_2009}.
-While we propose GNNs as surrogates for expert mechanistic models of infectious disease dynamics, GNNs have already excelled on data in different applications such as weather predictions~\cite{Lam2023}, influenza-like diseases~\cite{deng_graph_2019}, or even SARS-CoV\nobreakdash-2~\cite{kapoor_examining_2020,gao_stan_2021,panagopoulos_transfer_2021}.
+GNNs are powerful tools for spatially distributed data, which have been introduced in \MK{Gori et al.}~\cite{gori_new_2005} and further popularized in \MK{Scarselli et al.}~\cite{scarselli_graph_2009}.
+While we propose GNNs as surrogates for expert mechanistic models of infectious disease dynamics, GNNs have already excelled on data in different applications such as weather predictions~\cite{Lam2023}, influenza-like diseases~\cite{deng_graph_2019}, or even SARS-CoV\nobreakdash-2~\cite{kapoor_examining_2020,gao_stan_2021,panagopoulos_transfer_2021,Fritz2022}. \MK{Fritz et al.~\cite{Fritz2022} used GNNs in a purely data-driven fashion for spatio‐temporal disease models, Gao et al.~\cite{gao_stan_2021} used patients' claims data from different counties in a graph-based approach with a transmission dynamics loss, and Panagopoulos et al.~\cite{panagopoulos_transfer_2021} used transfer learning together with reported case data-driven GNNs.}

 In summary, we present a structured design of experiments covering outbreak and persistent‑threat regimes using age‑structured contacts and multiple contact‑change points.
 We introduce a compact spatio‑temporal input encoding for GNN surrogates and benchmark layers and architectures to identify an ARMAConv model with a strong accuracy–runtime trade‑off that, eventually, demonstrates large speed‑ups which enable interactive scenario exploration.